nodef/extra-npm/README.md

 - View registry info about a package?
 - Locate a program or locally installed node module executable?

 This is an extension of [npm] with some commonly used commands.
+Some improvements are still needed here.
 You can install this with `npm install -g extra-npm`.

 > Stability: Experimental.